History of Austria: Duchy of Austria (1156–1246)

-Leopold the Virtuous and union with Styria (1177–1194)
+Leopold V the Virtuous and union with Styria (1177–1194)

 In 1186 the Georgenberg Pact bequeathed Austria's southern neighbour, the Duchy of Styria to Austria upon the death of the childless Duke of Styria, Ottokar IV, which occurred in 1192.
 Styria had been carved out of the northern marches of Carinthia, and only raised to the status of Duchy in 1180.
 However the territory of the Duchy of Styria extended far beyond the current state of Styria, including parts of present-day Slovenia (Lower Styria), and also parts of Upper Austria (the Traungau, the area around Wels and Steyr) and Lower Austria (the county of Pitten, today's districts of Wiener Neustadt and Neunkirchen).

 The second Duke of Austria, Henry II's son Leopold V the Virtuous (1177–1194) became Duke of these combined territories.
 Leopold is perhaps best known for his imprisonment of the British king, Richard I following the Third Crusade (1189–1192), in 1192 at Dürnstein.
 The ransom money he received helped finance many of his projects.

 At that time, the Babenberg Dukes came to be one of the most influential ruling families in the region, peaking in the reign of Henry's grandson Leopold VI the Glorious (1198–1230), the fourth Duke. under whom the culture of the High Middle Ages flourished, including the introduction of Gothic art.